dlajambe/llm/README.md

 ## Getting Started

-The `train_llm.py` script contains an example of how to use the project to build a model that generates Shakespearean scripts from a user-provided starting character sequence.
+The `train_llm.py` script contains an example of how to use the project to build a generative large language model from an initial user-provided character sequence.
+Two sample datasets are provided (Shakespearean scripts and the Wizard of Oz), although they can be substituted with a user-provided text file.

 ### Dependencies